4.9

 Copied

-Reservation Sales Agent with over 4 years of expertise in the hospitality industry, specializing in guest services and sales.
+Reservation Sales Agent with over 4 years of expertise in the hospitality industry, specialising in guest services and sales.
 Proven track record of enhancing the guest experience through comprehensive reservation services and strategic upselling.
 Recognized for exceptional communication skills, expert knowledge of hotel operations, and passionate commitment to customer satisfaction.

 Takeaway